yipmunallen/third-milestone-project/README.md

 ### User Stories

 1. Easily browse available stocks
-    1. The browse page is accessible from the navbar at all times to both non logged in and logged in users
+    1. The browse page is accessible from the sticky navbar at all times to both non logged in and logged in users
-    2. A search bar has been added
-    3.
+    2. On initial entry to the page, all stocks in the stocks collection are successfully shown
 1. Easily search for stocks that I am interested in
+    1. A functioning search bar has been added that allows users to refine their search.
+If there are no search results, then "no results found" will be displayed
+    2. There is also a dropdown filter under the search bar that allows users to filter stocks shown, as well as a "Show All" button which removes the filter
 1. Be able to comment on stocks
-    1. A comment form is unavailable to non logged in users, with a prompt to sign up or log in
+    1. A comment form is available to logged in users on the stocks page
+    2. Upon submittion of the form, a new document is added to the comments collection, with it's id added to the corresponding stock's comments array
-    2. The comment form is avaible to logged in users.
+    3. The comment form is unavailable to non-logged in users, with a prompt to sign up / login
 1. Be able to edit comments I have submitted
     1. The edit comment button is only shown if the logged in user is the one that submitted the comment
     2. Once the edit button is clicked, a form opens up allowing the user to either edit their comment, or cancel the form